A Guide to Green Burial Services and Cemeteries in Texas

 We have researched green burial service providers in Texas.
 Some of these may be green burial sites that will assist you in conducting your green funeral.
 Others are funeral service providers who offer a natural burial package and will help you conduct a natural preparation of your loved one, ready for transfer to a green cemetery in Texas.

-What does it cost for a natural burial?
+What does a natural burial cost?

-There are three factors to consider for the cost of a green burial.
-Firstly, let’s look at the cost of a green burial plot.
-You can purchase a single burial plot, a companion plot, or a family plot.
-Prices for plots differ at the green burial sites in Texas, but it is fair to say that a single plot can be purchased for as little as $300, although the average cost of a green burial plot is closer to $1,400.
 In addition to purchasing the actual grave plot, the natural burial site may charge a small open/close plot fee.
-In other words, you purchase a plot of land for the grave, and then they charge you the cost to dig the grave when the burial occurs.
+In other words, you buy a plot of land for the grave, and then they charge you the cost to dig the grave when the burial occurs.
 This fee is usually between $300 – $600.

 Secondly, you need to consider some biodegradable burial receptacles.
 The basic options are a simple wood pine casket, wicker, willow, or bamboo casket, pressed cardboard, or a linen burial shroud.
 What you choose will determine your cost.
 You also need to check with your natural burial cemetery, as they may have a preference for what receptacles they accept.

-A burial shroud will cost $300; for a biodegradable wicker or bamboo casket, the costs range from $900 to $1,500.
+A burial shroud costs $300, and a biodegradable wicker or bamboo casket costs $900 to $1,500.

-Finally, you need to decide whether you will employ the services of a funeral director.
-There are a number of green funeral service providers in Texas.
+Finally, it would help if you decided whether you would employ the services of a funeral director.
+There are several green funeral service providers in Texas.
 Their professional services include collecting the deceased, storage in refrigeration as required, obtaining the death certificate and any burial or transport permit required, and transporting the deceased to the burial ground for interment.
-The average funeral home service charge for a green funeral in Texas is between $2,000 to $4,000.

 Death certificates cost $20.00, and burial permits are either at no cost or a small fee.